 - 5 Tablespoon Tomato Paste

-- The longer you keep it marinate the better for the flavor, however if you are in a hurry just marinate it as long as you can spare time and then continue with the preparation.
+- Mix everything well so that the chicken is evenly coated with the marination.
+The longer you keep it marinate the better for the flavor, however, if you are in a hurry just marinate it as long as you can spare time and then continue with the preparation.

 - Throw in the diced tomato and stir cook until a bit soft.
 Don't let them burn on.

 - Add in your tomato paste with the cream and mix the whole pan contents well.
 Pour in the water, mix again, cover and let it cook until tomato has softened considerably.